EXXETA/correomqtt/README.md

 E. g. it's pretty common to use one order of plugin execution for sending messages and reverse this order for incoming messages.

+##### Attention
+- If there is no plugin specified for an extension point, all available extensions will be executed in a random order.
+- If two plugins implement extensions for the same extension point and only one is declared, the other one won't be executed.

 ## Create Tasks
 Some extension points will accept lists of extensions, called a task.